Common questions about Title Insurance

 What is title insurance and why do you need it?
-In the following pages, we’ve listed the answers to these and other commonly asked questions.
+Below we’ve listed the answers to these and other commonly asked questions.
 We suggest that you read through this information carefully.
 It will help you to better understand the value of title insurance in protecting your home ownership, and the general real estate information will help make the home-buying process a smoother one.

 A title is the foundation of property ownership.
 It is the owner’s right to possess and use the property.